 - all of the paperwork is in order

 - the buyers have real financing and/or proof of funds in the event of a cash purchase

 For that last one, we call the lenders directly, or get for verification of funds to close.
 Next, we input the offers into a spreadsheet, so the seller can review the terms in an easy to consume manner.

-Diva Team’s Primary Goal For Multiple Offers:
+Team Diva’s Primary Goal For Multiple Offers

 Get the buyer who is willing to pay the best price possible AND close the transaction as easily and quickly as possible.
-There is a frenzy in this market

-.
 We have seen multiple offer situations go bad because the “winner” gets cold feet.
-The seller is suddenly faced with multiple offers to suddenly scrambling for one decent buyer.
-So in addition to offer price, we advise the seller to review the offers closely and choose the buyer who they feel is most motivated to purchase the home and close the deal with minimal stress and problems.
-Bottom line – who is going to pay the most for your home and cause least amount of issues closing the transaction?
+The seller goes from having multiple offers to suddenly scrambling for one decent buyer.

+That’s why, in addition to offer price, we advise the seller to review the offers closely.
+Choose the buyer that feels most motivated to purchase the home and close the deal with minimal stress and problems.
+Bottom line: Who is going to pay the most for your home and cause least amount of issues closing the transaction?